WSLockhart/WSLockhart.github.io/index.md

 * Newtonian gravity simulator [python code](https://github.com/WSLockhart/Asteroids)
 * (more coming soon!)

+### My film:
+I directed a documentary film on the game of Go, [*The Surrounding Game*](https://www.surroundinggamemovie.com/), which is now available!

 ### Quotes:

 > "Henceforth space by itself, and time by itself, are doomed to fade away into mere shadows,